 Keep Plastic Out of the Microwave – When a piece of plastic ware says that it’s “microwave safe,” all that means is that it’s capable of withstanding high temperatures without turning to molten liquid.
 It may still contain dangerous chemicals and substances, which is decidedly not green.
 One of the quickest and easiest changes you can make towards achieving a greener home is to simply bypass the plastic bowl in favor of a glass or ceramic one on your way to the microwave.

 Landscape Carefully – When you plot out your next landscaping project, take a moment to consider your local climate.
-Sourcing native plants and placing them properly will ensure that they’re able to thrive with minimal intervention, which means no chemical fertilizers, no pesticides and no need to waste water by pouring it into the ground in order to sustain a plant that isn’t able to naturally survive in your area.
+Sourcing native plants.
+As well as placing them properly.
+All will ensure that they’re able to thrive with minimal intervention.
+Yes which means no chemical fertilizers, no pesticides and no need to waste water.
+Water wasted by pouring it into the ground in order to sustain a plant that isn’t able to naturally survive in your area.

 Source: White Fence